AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-data-api.md

 ---
-uid: data-views-data-views-data
+uid: DataViewsDataAPI

 ---

-# Data Views Data
+# Data Views Data API
 The Data API allows users to [retrieve data](xref:DataViewsQuickStartGetData) for a specified data view.
 This API is one portion of the [data views API](xref:DataViewsAPIOverview).

 ## `Get Data View Interpolated Data`